How to write an effective cover letter and be called by recruiters

 Subdivision into paragraphs

-To obtain an effective cover letter, it is useful to study a structure in three parts , which articulate the speech in an orderly and logically.
+To obtain an effective cover letter, it is useful to study a structure in three parts, which articulate the speech in an orderly and logical.

 Here are the topics your cover letter should contain:

-Obviously this part will depend on your situation and the experience you have acquired: it will be better to customize the paragraph from time to time , in relation to the company and the type of application, as we will explain in followed.
+- Why do you propose yourself to the company and believe that your CV should be considered.
+Briefly discuss the reasons that lead you to apply for a specific position with the recipient company.
+Express what your medium to long-term professional goals are and highlight your strengths.
+Obviously, this part will depend on your situation and the experience you have acquired: it will be better to customize the paragraph from time to time, with the company and the type of application, as we will explain in followed.

 Personalize your letter time by time